JamesG3/Password-Decrypter/README.md

 ![]()
 It seemed closer to the answer!
 After i tried some different two digits salt, i found the size of output files are similar (around 33 KB).
 So, formspring might use **SHA256(SALT+Password)** (SALT is a two digits number which **changes randomly** or **increases with a same speed**)
 After i know what the salt possibly is, i tried to find the pattern of how it changes.
-But filed.
+But failed.
 Since i already know that **the salt could be any number form 00 to 99**, i wrote a loop **to add 00 to 99** in front of every password in the dictionary and check if the SHA256 translation is existed in the formspring.txt.
 **After 84 minutes, it yields an 2.9 MB outputfile `formspring_Decrypt2.txt` with 35058 lines.
 So the success rate is 35058/419564 ≈ 0.08**.
 Based on the rate from **linkedin** and **xsplit**, this is a reasonable hit rate.
 Then i open the output file **`formspring_Decrypt2.txt`** to check what are those passwords like.